 A synchronous buck regulator implemented with a low-side synchronous MOSFET rather than a diode has the capability to sink negative current from the output during conditions of, light-load, output overvoltage, and pre-bias start-up conditions.
-The LM25149-Q1 provides a diode emulation feature that can be enabled to prevent reverse (drain-to-source) current flow in the low-side MOSFET.
-When configured for diode emulation mode, the low-side MOSFET is switched off when reverse current flow is detected by sensing the SW voltage using a zero-cross comparator.
-The benefit of this configuration is lower power loss during light-load conditions; the disadvantage of diode emulation mode is slower light-load transient response.
+The LM25148-Q1 provides a diode emulation feature that can be enabled to prevent reverse (drain-to-source) current flow in the low-side MOSFET.
+When configured for Diode Emulation mode, the low-side MOSFET is switched off when reverse current flow is detected by sensing the SW voltage using a zero-cross comparator.
+The benefit of this configuration is lower power loss during light-load conditions.
+The disadvantage of diode emulation mode is slower light-load transient response.

-Diode emulation is configured with the PFM/SYNC pin.
+The PFM/SYNC pin configures diode emulation.
 To enable diode emulation and thus achieve low- I_Q current at light loads, connect PFM/SYNC to VDDA.
 If FPWM with continuous conduction mode (CCM) operation is desired, tie PFM/SYNC to AGND.
 Note that diode emulation is automatically engaged to prevent reverse current flow during a prebias start-up.
 A gradual change from DCM to CCM operation provides monotonic start-up performance.

-To synchronize the LM25149-Q1 to an external source, apply a logic-level clock to the PFM/SYNC pin.
-The LM25149-Q1 can be synchronized to $\pm 20\%$ of the programmed frequency up to a maximum of 2.5 MHz.
-If there is an RT resistor and a synchronization signal, the LM25149-Q1 ignores the RT resistor and synchronizes to the external clock.
-Under low- V{IN} conditions when the minimum off time is reached, the synchronization signal is ignored, allowing the switching frequency to be reduced to maintain output voltage regulation.
+To synchronize the LM25148-Q1 to an external source, apply a logic-level clock to the PFM/SYNC pin.
+The LM25148-Q1 can be synchronized to $\pm 20\%$ of the programmed frequency up to a maximum of 2.5 MHz.
+If there is an RT resistor and a synchronization signal, the LM25148-Q1 ignores the RT resistor and synchronizes to the external clock.
+Under low V{IN} conditions when the minimum off time is reached, the synchronization signal is ignored, allowing the switching frequency to reduce to maintain output voltage regulation.